 Do not expose your jewelry to hair spray, perfumes, make-up, lotions or cleaning solutions.
 Put your jewelry on after using these, not before.
 Soft stones, especially, such as turquoise and pearls can absorb chemicals and become damaged or discolored.

 Store your jewelry separately from other pieces to avoid snagging the wire work.
 Avoid dropping your jewelry or subjecting it to force.
 This can break some stones or bend wires.
+Fine silver is more brittle than sterling silver.
+Fine silver pieces will not bend.
+Some pieces, such as coated natural leaves can be fragile, please handle with care.
 I have to admit that I have dropped pieces without any damage or problem, but do be careful!